Precision Testing Project – 2022 Online Educational Course

 However, due to regulatory, access and reimbursement barriers, even well-proven precision testing is not offered to all patients in Europe, not to speak of on global level.
 There is also a lack of the infrastructure needed to support and take advantage of genomic and molecular testing, including the development of networks to discuss the implications of the results in specific tumour boards.
 Even in countries where the infrastructure does exist, health care providers need more adequate information, knowledge and awareness, and patients require education and empowerment in order to ensure proper molecular characterisation of every patient’s tumour.

-Dates, faculty, programme and further information about this initiative are available via the section Future Events.
+Dates, faculty, programme and further information about this initiative are available here.